 2. Restricted Market

-Records management system deals with several industrial and government regulations whereas document management concerns with management of day-to-day business documents, thus it is important for the former to strictly adhere to industry standards.
+Records management system deals with several industrial and government regulations whereas document management concerns with the management of day-to-day business documents, thus it is important for the former to strictly adhere to industry standards.
 All document management software systems cannot help you deal with records.
 This is why, it is important to choose a software system like Docsvault which can help with documents as well as records management.

 3. Scope of Documents